Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

-Andrew Benintendi -- with a slugging percentage of .474 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Ken Waldichuk on the mound, on August 24 at 8:10 PM ET.
+Andrew Benintendi and his .405 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Oakland Athletics and Zach Neal on August 25 at 7:10 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Mariners.
+He racked up two hits (going 2-for-5 with a home run and two RBI) in his most recent game against the Athletics.

 Andrew Benintendi Game Info & Props vs. the Athletics